Deepest Voting: a new way of electing: Properties of deepest voting family

 with $0 < a < b < c \leq 1$.
 The $wL^1$ deepest point is $x^*=(0,0,0)$, which is not included in the convex hull of the points $(a,0,0)$, $(0,b,0)$ and $(0,0,c)$.

-Another case where we can explicit the deepest point is $wL^\infty$ deepest voting. \begin{proposition} $wL^\infty$ deepest voting maps to the point whose coordinates are the middle of the most extreme coordinates component-wise, that is, it attributes to each candidate the mean of his best and worst grades. \end{proposition}
+Another case where we can explicit the deepest point is the $L^\infty$ deepest voting. \begin{proposition} $L^\infty$ deepest voting maps to the point whose coordinates are in the middle of the most extreme coordinates component-wise, that is, it attributes to each candidate the mean of their best and worst grades. \end{proposition}

+\begin{rem}For $p>1$, the unicity of the deepest point implies that the probability of having tied-winners is low.
+When $p=1$, based on $L^p$ depths, a natural tie-breaking rule for majority judgment can be proposed.
+Suppose that two candidates have the same result for the majority judgment (obtained with a $L^1$ deepest voting), then one could elect the winner (if it exists) of the $L^p$ deepest voting when $p$ is strictly greater than 1 but tends to 1.

+This rule is different from the tie-breaking rule proposed by \cite{Balinski2020}.
+For a counterexample, consider five voters and two candidates $c_1$ and $c_2$ with respective grades in [0;1] $(0.45,0.45,0.5,1,1)$ and $(0.5,0.5,0.5,0.5,0.5)$.

+Majority judgment (see \eqref{eqn:mj}) leads to the same final grade 0.5 for both of them.
+According to the Balinski-Laraki's tie-breaking procedure, one should remove a grade equal to the final result (here, 0.5) for both candidates, and apply majority judgment on the remaining grades.
+In this setting, it consists in applying majority judgment to $(0.45,0.45,1,1)$ and $(0.5,0.5,0.5,0.5)$.
+With this procedure, candidate $c_2$ should be elected since lowest-middlemost grade of $c_1$ is equal to 0.45.
+Now, it can be shown that the derivative of $L^p$ relative to the first candidate at point 0.5 has the same sign as $0.05^{p-1}-0.5^{p-1}$.
+For every $p>1$, this quantity is clearly negative so, by convexity, the point maximizing the $L^p$ depth for $c_1$ is greater than 0.5.
+Since candidate $c_2$ has a constant grade 0.5, it is straightforward that the coordinate of the deepest point is also 0.5.
+Hence candidate $c_1$ is elected here.
+So, the tie-breaking rule of Balinski-Laraki method can't be seen as a natural limit of the criterion when p$\rightarrow$1. \end{rem}

-The choice of $p$ in $wL^p$ deepest voting is of course critical.
+The choice of $p$ in $L^p$ deepest voting is of course critical.
 Roughly speaking, the greater $p$ is, the more importance is given to immoderate grades.
-For $p$ large enough, the deepest point only depends component-wise on most immoderate grades.
-So the $wL^p$ Deepest Voting is very vulnerable to strategic voting for large $p$.
-These considerations meet the intuition of Balinski and Laraki arguing that Majority Judgment ($wL^1$ Deepest Voting) is more resistant to strategic voting than Range Voting ($wL^2$ Deepest Voting).
+For a large enough $p$, the deepest point component-wise depends only on most immoderate grades.
+So, the $L^p$ Deepest Voting is very vulnerable to strategic voting for a large $p$.
+These considerations meet the work of \cite{Balinski2007} arguing that majority judgment ($L^1$ Deepest Voting) is more resistant to strategic voting than range voting ($L^2$ Deepest Voting).